 Dichroic beam splitter is currently getting important for the state-of-the-art

-spectrograph such as KCRM / Keck, GMACS / GMT, WFOS / TMT, or for
+spectrograph such as the KCRM / Keck, the GMACS / GMT, the WFOS / TMT,

 Dichroic beam splitter splits the incident beam to two directions, eventually

-in terms of wavefront error, throughput, or available wavelength range.
+terms of throughput, available wavelength range, or imaging quality.

 Essential requirements for astronomical dichroic beam splitter are as follows.

-Both a) and b) contribute the high overall throughput of the instrument.
+Both 1) and 2) contribute the high overall throughput of the instrument.

-The key technique is to reduce the separation of p, s-polarization at
+The key technique is to reduce the separation of p and s-polarization at

 the specified AOI.

-Both d) and e) contribute the image quality of the instrument.
+Both 4) and 5) contribute the image quality significantly.

 There are few vendors in the world that can achieve all the requirements.